Harmful Algal Blooms (HABs)

 Remove people from the exposure and seek medical treatment if symptoms occur.

-Click the following hyperlink text to see a copy of the ODH HAB Provider Reference
+Click the following hyperlink text to see a copy of the ODH HAB Physician Reference

 Reporting HAB illness: